 Read Commercial Briefing →AI-to-AI transactions reshape SME cash management and corporate procurement.
 Disruption intelligence filtered for commercial and SME banking covering business lending, trade finance, cash management, and B2B infrastructure.

-Read Commercial Briefing →AI capex names hit record highs while four Chinese open-weights models reset inference economics by 5 to 30 times; Anthropic ARR £32.6bn ($44bn) with a reported secondary at £710bn ($950bn); Cerebras IPO opens at $350 against $185 IPO price for the largest US tech listing since Uber; SpaceX S-1 leak at £934bn valuation; Circle pitches stablecoin batch-banking replacement; Bermuda Jewel Bank route.
+Read Wealth Briefing →AI capex names hit record highs while four Chinese open-weights models reset inference economics by 5 to 30 times; Anthropic ARR £32.6bn ($44bn) with a reported secondary at £710bn ($950bn); Cerebras IPO opens at $350 against $185 IPO price for the largest US tech listing since Uber; SpaceX S-1 leak at £934bn valuation; Circle pitches stablecoin batch-banking replacement; Bermuda Jewel Bank route.

 Read Wealth Briefing →Securitize FINRA tokenised IPO underwriter clearance plus a16z Crypto Fund V £1.6bn closed; £148bn Anthropic-Google deal as concentration risk for HNW portfolios; FCA PS25/12 plus EU AI Act plus White House CAISI converging on wealth platforms.